misspoken69/TokenGrabber/README.md

-Easy Webhook Token Grabber, Forked By Misspoken#9504
+Easy Webhook Token Grabber, Made By Misspoken#9504

 # How to use
  1. Create a webhook on your Discord server.
 I recommend creating a new server.